marcosdiez/openfile/README.md

 * Make sure both machines connect with each other though IP ( NAT or BRIDGE )
 * Share your Unix homedir and /tmp with Windows thought **samba** ( mine are z: and x:, respectively )
 * Use **putty** to connect to your Unix box, authenticating though ssh keys so you *never* have to type any password
-* Use the scripts in this package to close the gab
+* Use the script in this package to close the gab

 ##The Script